pythoro/vartrix/README.md

 # {'fig': 13, 'pear': 17, 'orange': 19}
 ```

 You can pass in the object instead.
-It will automatically remove the package name or '__main__' prefix on the class names.
+It will automatically remove the package name or `__main__` prefix on the class names.
 It automatically includes base classes so inheritance works.

 ```python
 class A():